realRoc/CSSE7030/README.md

   1. Sudo Mario Bros: Run a1.py to play
   2. Sleeping Coder: Run gui.py to play
-  3. TBD
+  3. Mario Games: Run with valid config (default: config.txt)

 For more details about those projects, please check the pdf.

 If you are a UQ student, please do not copy the code for your assignment.

-Finally, thank all the totors for their great help with my learning in Python.
+Finally, great thanks to all the tutors for their great help with my learning in Python.

 Yupeng Wu